vistadataproject/vistadataproject.github.io/vam/buildWeb1/demo/index.md

      * Return to the Web Client and remove the Allergy by marking it as _entered in error_ OR
      * Remove the allergy in CPRS and then return to the Web Client and confirm the Allergy's removal

-Start by selecting a user and division ...
+Start by selecting a user and facility ...

 ![ClientLogin -width70](images/webclient/ClientLogin.png)